 1 February 2021

 This isn't uncommon at all and is actually quite normal.
 Just like no two fingerprints are the same, nor are our bodies.
 We all excrete different amounts of sweat and body oil, and we also use different oils on our skin which can change the way we are supported on a yoga mat.
-So rather than looking to the mat as the cause, perhaps think about what products you use (especially on your hands and feet) - after all, moisturisers are designed to make your skin feel smooth, not grippy!
+So rather than looking to the mat as the cause, perhaps think about what products you use (especially on your hands and feet) prior to a workout on your mat - after all, moisturisers are designed to make your skin feel smooth, not grippy!

 Here are a few ideas to help you and your mat get off on the right foot, pun intended :)

 First - Keep using your yoga mat.
 Like a pair of shoes, the more we wear them in, the better they feel and the more they mould to your unique foot shape and the way that you walk.
 During manufacturing, there can be layers that form on the mat which can vary based on weather conditions, aeration at the factory level, or even humidity at the time of production.
-Your mat at home might also be exposed to dust and humidity depending on where you live and whether you roll your mat up or not ... also if you store it in a cool dry place free from dust etc
+Your mat at home might also be exposed to dust and humidity depending on where you live, whether you roll your mat up or not and where you store it.

 Don't give up on your mat just because it didn't give you the perfect grip straight away, give it a chance to meld into your style.
 Each of us weighs differently and has different angles that we hold in poses, and of course, we are all at varying stages of competency in our yoga practice.
 Some of us are often pushing ourselves to go that little bit longer in a pose so again, if the grip isn't quite there, it may not be the mat, maybe you're just not quite positioned correctly.
 If this is you, simply relax, take a breath, reset and think about how you can achieve the pose that you wish in a more fluid way, perhaps asking your instructor for support.